-Fire and other damage to property generated a profit of €1.4m during the period underpinned by benign weather during 2020 with no large weather events.
-This was dampened by underwriting losses on the remaining material lines of business with the motor premium refund and wider economic impact of covid-19 reducing premiums and quota share commission in 2020.
-Restructuring costs, as discussed in section A.2.1, also had an adverse impact on performance in all lines of business.
+Fire and other damage to property generated a profit of €5.4m during the period underpinned by benign weather during 2021 with no large weather events.
+This was dampened by underwriting losses on motor premium with the wider economic impact of Covid-19 reducing premiums and quota share commission in 2021.